th2-net/th2-rpt-data-provider/README.md

     eventSearchTimeOffset: 5000 // sets the offset in milliseconds on search events. (startTimestamp - eventSearchTimeOffset) and (endTimestamp + eventSearchTimeOffset)

+    searchBySessionGroup: true // if true data-provider uses the session alias to group cache and translates http / gRPC requests by session alias to group th2 storage request
+    aliasToGroupCacheSize: 1000 // the size of cache for the mapping between session alias and group.

   pins: // pins are used to communicate with codec components to parse message data
     - name: to_codec
       connection-type: mq